getodk/docs/odk1-src/form-question-types.rst

   - Number of satellites found
   - Elapsed time

+  To get an accurate fix on your location, the device must find at least four (4) satellites.
-  If the device can not find at least four (4) satellites, make sure there is nothing obstructing the device's view of the sky.
+  If the device can not find at least four satellites, make sure there is nothing obstructing the device's view of the sky.

   If you have problems with the geopoint widget,